• facebook

 4. Click on Execute, and the existing connection will close before ‘Restore.’

-Once a database turns inaccessible and gets tagged as SUSPECT, repairing it immediately is the optimal course of action.
-However, the challenge lies in the inability to repair a SUSPECT database at that particular juncture.
+Sometimes a database becomes inaccessible and marked as SUSPECT.
+It would be best to repair it at that moment, but you can’t repair a SUSPECT database.
 So, firstly, you need to recover SQL database from suspect mode and make it accessible by putting it into EMERGENCY mode.
 To do this, execute these commands:

 ALTER DATABASE [test_db] SET EMERGENCY